trombik/jekyll-site-info.mkrsgh.org/makerspace/courses.md

 texts, materials and parts.
 Participants will receive [badges](../badges) after accomplishing each course.
 The language used in courses is strictly English.

 Courses are open to members and non-members.
-None-members are welcome to participate, but not allowed to use work areas, tools, and machines after the course.
+Non-members are welcome to participate, but not allowed to use work areas, tools, and machines after the course.